 Star Gazer Wine Cocktail

 - Fill a cocktail shaker with ice.
-Add chardonnay, dark rum, vanilla syrup, and pineapple juice.
-Shake and strain into a glass.
-Garnish with a lime wedge.
+Add chardonnay, dark rum, vanilla syrup, and pineapple juice and shake well.